-Belated due to the OpenNebulaConf, here’s our monthly newsletter, a bit delayed due to the release effort (sorry folks!), with the main news from the last month, including what you can expect in the coming months.
+Belated due to the OpenNebulaConf, here’s our monthly newsletter, with the main news from the last month, including what you can expect in the coming months.

-A big milestone for the OpenNebula project is the First OpenNebula Conference!.
-The Conference, based in Berlin between the 24 and 26 of september.
-The conferenced served as a meeting point for OpenNebula cloud users, developers, administrators, builders, integrators and researchers and a unique opportunity for discussion and collaboration with other projects.
-Join us in Berlin in September, 24-26!
+Last month we held the first OpenNebula Conference, based in Berlin between the 24 and 26 of september.
+The conferenced served as a meeting point for OpenNebula cloud users, developers, administrators, builders, integrators and researchers and an unique opportunity for discussion and collaboration with other projects.

 This past month a number of events were participated by OpenNebula project members or OpenNebula power users: